poifuture/golink-gh-pages/README.md

 ### Set up custom domain

 The good choice is `https://go.corp.example.com`. https setup would be good for security reason.
-You may want to simply forward your short domain to the secure long domain.
 You can follow the
 [official GitHub Pages wiki](https://help.github.com/en/articles/using-a-custom-domain-with-github-pages) to set up your custom domain.